-Then chop the dark chocolate, add to the warmed milk, and stir.
+Chop the dark chocolate, add it to the warmed milk, and stir.

 Add the brown sugar, if using.
-Stir until the sugar is dissolved and the chocolate is melted and well combined with the milk.
+Stir or whisk until the sugar is dissolved and the chocolate is melted and well combined with the milk.

-Bring hot chocolate to a low simmer and stir continuously for 2-3 minutes or until the hot chocolate thickens.
+Bring the hot chocolate to a low simmer and stir continuously for 2-3 minutes or until the hot chocolate thickens.

 Give your hot chocolate a taste.
 If you’d like it sweeter, add more brown sugar.
 If it’s good as-is, pour the hot chocolate into a cup and add a generous dollop of whipped cream.
-Top with chocolate curls.
+Top with chocolate curls or sprinkles.

 Ahhh, such a delicious treat!